Laura Fuentes

 How to Freeze Chili Leftovers

-How to make Paleo Chili in the Slow cooker
+How to make Paleo Chili in the Slow Cooker or Instant Pot

 You can make this paleo chili recipe in the slow cooker after you brown your meat.
-For the full recipe and directions on how to do that, I have a Slow Cooker Paleo Chili Recipe right here if you want to make the whole thing that way.
+For the full recipe and directions on how to do that, I have a Slow Cooker Paleo Chili Recipe and instructions for Paleo Chili in the Instant Pot.

 Make this paleo chili recipe a day or two ahead before a party and store in the refrigerator.
 The day of the party, simply warm it up and keep it “warm” in your slow cooker so your guests can serve themselves or in a large pot on your stove on the lowest setting.